nearform/taurus-gcp/docs/quick-start/README.md

 # Taurus Quick Start Guide

 This section describes how to get started with Taurus.
 It outlines the following:
- - Taurus dependencies you need to install.
+ - Taurus dependencies you need to install
- - How to clone the Taurus repository.
+ - How to clone the Taurus repository
- - AWS prerequisites you require.
+ - GCP prerequisites you require
- - Details on how to provision Terraform.
+ - Details of Terraform and how to provision

 ## Install Dependencies
 Install the following Taurus dependencies using the instructions in each provided link:

-1. [AWS][aws-cli-install] CLI
-1. [aws-iam-authenticator][aws-iam-authenticator-install]
+- [Google Cloud SDK][gc-sdk-install]
-1. [kubectl][kubectl-install]
+- [kubectl][kubectl-install]
-1. [Helm][helm-install]

-    After installing Helm, run the command:

-    `helm init --client-only`
-1. [Terraform][terraform-install].
-Use version 0.12.8 or higher.
+- [Helm 3][helm-install]
+- [Terraform][terraform-install] (use version 0.12.29 or higher)

 ## Clone the Source Repository
 To start, fork [Taurus] on GitHub.
 It is easier to maintain your own fork as Taurus is designed to diverge.
 It is unlikely you will need to pull from the source repository again.